 how to heal dog prolapse at home

 While veterinary care is often necessary for severe cases of prolapse, there are steps pet owners can take to manage milder instances at home.
 This guide will explore the different types of prolapse in dogs, including rectal prolapse and issues related to straining or dystocia.
-We’ll discuss when it’s essential to seek professional help and provide practical tips for home care techniques.
-Additionally, we’ll cover preventive measures and long-term management strategies, such as diet changes and addressing underlying causes like intestinal inflammation, to help keep your dog healthy and comfortable.
+We’ll discuss when it’s essential to seek professional help and provide practical tips for home care techniques, including the potential benefits of using CBD oil for dogs to help alleviate discomfort and reduce anxiety.

 Understanding Dog Prolapse